openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 and will then be evaluated by the existing working group members.
 We hope to have six to seven members of the working group at a time.

+There will also be ways to participate in the security of the Open edX platform without being a member of the working group.
+Maintainers and core contributors of the Open edX community interested in volunteering to implement security hotfixes for other maintainers who may not have the bandwidth to immediately address vulnerabilities are encouraged to email their interest to security@openedx.org.

 Security work will be a mix of private and public tickets
 ---------------------------------------------------------
 Proactive work for security improvements will be made public, while vulnerability reports will be handled privately.